Long-term projects

 Albums released so far:

 Starting in the 2024/25 season, one focus of the Basel Chamber Basel Chamber Orchestra on the masses of Joseph Haydn.
-Under the musical direction of conductor René Jacobs and with the Zürcher Sing-Akademie, Haydn's seven late masses will be Haydn's seven late masses will be performed until the 2027/28 season and recorded recorded with authentic instruments, in original instrumentation and historical historical tuning 430 Hz.
+Under the musical direction of conductor René Jacobs and with the Zürcher Sing-Akademie, Haydn's six late masses and the so called «Cäcilienmesse» will be performed until the 2027/28 season and recorded recorded with authentic instruments, in original instrumentation and historical historical tuning 430 Hz.

 René Jacobs, one of the leading specialists in early music, has had a significant influence on historically informed performance practice from baroque to classical music with his innovative interpretations and in-depth studies of works.
 Jacobs is now returning to Switzerland to continue his long-standing collaboration with the Basel Chamber Orchestra and the Zurich Sing-Akademie, with the composer closest to his heart: Joseph Haydn.